Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Conclusion

 \section{Conclusion}

-In conclusion, we have achieved single-shot imaging of individual Rydberg ``superatoms'' in an atomic ensemble by utilizing interaction enhanced absorption imaging in combination with homodyne detection.
-To reach the required signal-to-noise ratio for the detection of high-lying $n'S$ Rydberg state excitations, electromagnetically induced transparency to low $nF$ state in the vicinity of a strong Forster resonance was chosen.
-The technique can be used to detect a wide range of $n'S$ states and may be further improved by choosing lower-lying $n \ell$ states with larger $\ell$.
+In conclusion, we have achieved single-shot imaging of individual Rydberg excitations in an atomic ensemble by utilizing interaction enhanced absorption imaging in combination with homodyne detection.
+To reach the required signal-to-noise ratio for the detection of high-lying $n'S$ Rydberg state excitations, electromagnetically induced transparency to low $nF$ state in the vicinity of a strong F\"{o}rster resonance was chosen.
 We have been able to image linear chains of up to five Rydberg excitations with an imaging fidelity of 93\%.
 Long-range ordering was observed, suggesting onset of quasi-crystallization predicted in such systems.
 Further studies of time dynamics will be necessary for confirming this result.
-Our imaging technique could be applied for fast quantum state measurement of atomic qubits or superatom qubits.